ESiWACE/esdm/README.md

 name for later retrieval.

-Like datasets, containers are created with `esdm_container_create()` or looked up from the file system with `esdm_container_open()`.
-Also like datasets, containers need to be closed with `esdm_container_close()` when their reference is not needed anymore.
+Like datasets, containers are created with `esdm_container_create()` or looked up from the file system with `esdm_container_open()` and need to be closed with `esdm_container_close()` when their reference is not required anymore.
 Closing a container requires closing all datasets it contains first. `esdm_container_delete()` removes a container from the file system.

 ### Grid

-The grid abstraction exists for performance reasons only: While it is possible to think of a dataset as a set of possibly overlapping chunks of data, it is surprisingly hard to determine minimal sets of chunks to satisfy a read request.
-User code, on the other hand, generally does not use overlapping chunks of data.
+The grid abstraction exists for performance reasons only: While it is possible to think of a data set as a set of possibly overlapping chunks of data, it is surprisingly hard to determine minimal sets of chunks to satisfy a read request.
+On the other hand, user code generally does not use overlapping chunks of data.
 Instead, user code can be assumed to work on (semi-)regular non-overlapping chunks of data.
-Passing this chunking information to ESDM allows the library to make good decisions much faster.
+Passing this chunking information to ESDM allows the library to make the right decisions faster.

 Grids also allow user code to inquire how the data is available on disk, allowing consumer code to iterate over complete and non-overlapping sets of data chunks in the most efficient fashion.
 To work with grids, the header `esdm-grid.h` must be included.

-Like a dataspace, a grid covers an axis aligned hyperbox in the logical space.
-This space is called the grid’s domain, and it is defined when a grid is created with `esdm_grid_create()`, `esdm_grid_createSimple()` allows omitting the start coordinates to use the origin as one corner of the hyperbox.
+Like a data space, a grid covers an axis-aligned hyper box in the logical space.
+This space is called the grid’s domain, and it is defined when a grid is created with `esdm_grid_create()`, `esdm_grid_createSimple()` allows omitting the start coordinates to use the origin as one corner of the hyper box.

 Once a grid has been created, its axes can be subdivided individually by calls to `esdm_grid_subdivide()`.
-This allows the user to specify all the bounds for an axis explicitly.
+It allows the user to specify all the bounds for an axis explicitly.
 In many contexts, however, it will be simpler to use `esdm_grid_subdivideFixed()` or `esdm_grid_subdivideFlexible()` which instruct ESDM to generate bounds in a regular way.
-Fixed subdivision will produce intervals of a given size, flexible subdivision instructs ESDM to generate a specific number of intervals of similar size.
+The fixed subdivision will produce intervals of a given size.
+Flexible subdivision instructs ESDM to generate a specific number of similar size intervals.

-After the axis of a grid have been defined, individual grid cells may be turned into subgrids via `esdm_grid_createSubgrid()`.
-After this, the axes of the parent grid are fixed and the subdivision calls cannot be used anymore.
-The subgrid, on the other hand, is a newly created grid with the parent grids cell bounds as its domain.
+After the grid axis has been defined, individual grid cells may be turned into subgrids via `esdm_grid_createSubgrid()`.
+After this, the parent grid axes are fixed, and the subdivision calls cannot be used anymore.
+On the other hand, the subrid is a newly created grid with the parent grid’s cell bounds as its domain.
 Usually, user code will follow up with calls to `esdm_grid_subdivide*()` on the subgrid to define its axes.
 Subgrids may be constructed recursively to any depth.

 This subgrid feature is useful to define grids with semi-regular
 decompositions: For instance, an image may be decomposed into stripes, which are themselves decomposed into rectangles, but the rectangle bounds of one stripe do not match those of another stripe.
-Such semi-regular decompositions are a common result of load balancing of earth system simulations.
+Such semi-regular decompositions are a typical result of load balancing of earth system simulations.

 Once a grids structure has been defined fully, it can be used to read/write data via `esdm_read_grid()` and `esdm_write_grid()`.
 Parallel applications will want to distribute the grid to all involved processes first by calling `esdm_mpi_grid_bcast()` (include `esdm-mpi.h` for this).
-Both, using a grid for input/output and communicating it over MPI will fix the grids structure, prohibiting future calls to subdivide axes or create subgrids.
+Both use a grid for input/output, and communicating it over MPI will fix the grid’s structure, prohibiting future calls to subdivide axes or create subgrids.

 It is possible to iterate over all (sub-)cells of a grid.
 This is done using an iterator, the three relevant functions are `esdm_gridIterator_create()`, `esdm_gridIterator_next()` and `esdm_gridIterator_destroy()`.
-This is meant to be used by readers which inquire an available grid from a dataset using `esdm_dataset_grids()`.
+This is meant to be used by readers who inquire about an available grid from a dataset using `esdm_dataset_grids()`.
 This method of reading avoids any cropping or stitching together of data chunks within ESDM, delivering the best possible performance.

-Grids always remain in possession of their dataspace.
+Grids always remain in possession of their data space.
 Consequently, it is not necessary to dispose of them explicitly.
-However, closing a dataspace invalidates all associated (sub-)grids.
+However, closing a data space invalidates all associated (sub-)grids.

 ## Usage Examples

 Learning usage of an API is easiest by seeing it in action in concrete examples.
-As such, this section provides four relatively basic examples of how the ESDM API is supposed to be used, which nevertheless cover all the required core functionality.
+As such, this section provides four relatively basic examples of how the ESDM API is supposed to be used, which nevertheless cover all the necessary core functionality.

 ### Basic Writing

-The simplest way to write a grey scale image to ESDM is as follows:
+The simplest way to write a greyscale image to ESDM is as follows:

     //assume image data stored in either
     uint16_t imageBuffer[height][width];